popas/RadixLib/README.md

     network: radix.network.Network = radix.network.MAINNET

     # The seed phrase that the signer will be using for the wallet
-    # Don't worry, this is the seed phrase of the abandon wallet so I'm not exposing any sensitive
+    # Don't worry, this is the seed phrase of the abandon wallet, so I'm not exposing any sensitive
     # info ;)
     seed: str = "94cfb81f135f8d85d787a84173cf1e9fc51792f3723e2b93a162fa57a03370fd80971d026eed300544116dfee4d5b375c77ea86b65dfd44e2ecda58044684fe0"